BradSainty/SaintOps/README.md

 # SaintOps | A DevOps toolbelt

-This docker image contains some common tools used for working with Kubernetes and AWS.
+This Docker image serves as a comprehensive DevOps toolbelt, pre-configured with essential tools for managing Kubernetes, AWS and IaC.

-A concept inspired by [Jessie Frazelle](https://github.com/jessfraz/dockerfiles) - you don't need to install separate tools on your machine, this image allows you to work with a set of tools from a single docker run command on any machine.
+This concept was inspired by [Jessie Frazelle's](https://github.com/jessfraz/dockerfiles) containerised workflow philosophy.

+By running applications inside containers, you can maintain a powerful set of portable and consistent tools across different systems on demand.

 # Run Command
 docker run -it --rm \